sbrandstaeter/queens/README.md

 1. [Install](http://docs.anaconda.com/anaconda/install/linux/) the latest version of
 [Anaconda](https://www.anaconda.com/) with Python 3.x.
  *Anaconda* is an open-source Python distribution and provides a [virtual environment manager named *Conda*](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) with many popular data science Python packages.
 1. After setting up Anaconda on your machine, create a new, dedicated QUEENS development environment via
-`conda create -n <name_of_new_environment> python=3.7`
+`conda env create -f  <your-path-to-QUEENS>/queens-environment.yml`
+ All required third party libraries will be installed.
+ optional: for a custom name add
+ `--name <your-custom-queens-env-name>`
 1. You need to activate the newly created environment via
-`conda activate <name_of_new_environment>`
+`conda activate queens`
-1. All required third party libraries can then be simply installed in the environment by running:
-`pip install --upgrade -r <your-path-to-QUEENS>/requirements.txt`
 1. Now, QUEENS can be installed in the environment using:
 `python <your-path-to-QUEENS>/setup.py develop`
 If you encounter any problems try using the --user flag.